-Because Luther’s Catechisms remain a wonderful summary of Scriptural teaching, we created this page, in effect, to help people visualize where, and how, Christian life questions are answered and addressed both in the catechisms and in supplemental material.
+Because Luther’s Catechisms remain a wonderful summary of Scriptural teaching, we created this page, in effect, to help people visualize where, and how, Christian life questions are answered and addressed by catechism topics.

 By Catechism Topic

 Part 1.
 The Ten Commandments

 Which is the greatest commandment in the Law?
 Jesus said, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”
 (Matthew 22: 36-40 ESV)

 The Triune God alone is God, and He has given us His holy Name to call upon.
 He is the source of all and so we receive His gifts and His Commands, even as He invites us to respond in the fruits of the spirit.